solana-labs/solana/docs/src/inflation/terminology.md

 ### Inflation Rate [%]
-The Solana protocol will automatically create new tokens on a predetermined inflation schedule (discussed below).
+The Solana protocol will automatically create new tokens on a predetermined [inflation schedule](#inflation-schedule).
 The *Inflation Rate [%]* is the annualized growth rate of the *Total Current Supply* at any point in time.

 ### Inflation Schedule